otrv4/otrv4/otrv4.md

 * Transition `authstate` to `AUTHSTATE_NONE`.
 * Transition `msgstate` to `MSGSTATE_ENCRYPTED`.
 * Initialize the double ratcheting.
-* If there is an stored message, encrypt it and send it as a Data Message.

 #### Sending a plaintext message